Aurizon: Public float

-On acquiring the lease, QR National bcame responsible for the maintenance of the coal lines.
+On acquiring the lease, QR National became responsible for the maintenance of the coal lines.

 The rolling stock workshops at Redbank, Rockhampton and Townsville were included in the privatisation.

 The float took place in November 2010.

+In August 2021, Aurizon signed a six year agreement with CBH Group (with two options to extend for a further two years) to provide rail haulage services for their grain trains.
+Although scheduled to transition in May 2022, all parties agreed to bring the handover date forward to September 2021.
+Aurizon had already been informally providing rail haulage services in the Geraldton region since mid-2021.